arkitoure/PGP/0040_council_incentive_emissions.md

 To further align the interests of our members with the long-term success of the project, we are introducing an optional emission lock program.
 Council Members who choose to participate in this program by locking their emissions will receive an annual reward of 8% on their locked allocation.
 This initiative is designed to:

 - **Encourage Long-Term Holding:** Reward members for their commitment to the project's future by providing a tangible incentive for holding their PHY.
-- **Strengthen Project Stability:** Reduce the circulating supply of PHY in the short term, which can help stabilize the token price and reduce volatility.
+- **Strengthen Project Stability:** Reduce the circulating supply of PHY in the short term, which can help stabilise the PHY value and reduce volatility.
 - **Align Interests:** Ensure that Council Members, especially those deeply involved in the project's development and growth, have aligned incentives with the project's long-term vision.

 ### Program Details

-- **Reward Rate:** Participants in the emission lock program will receive an 8% annual reward on their locked tokens, calculated based on the total amount of PHY they choose to lock.
+- **Reward Rate:** Participants in the emission lock program will receive an 8% annual reward on their locked PHY, calculated based on the total amount of PHY they choose to lock.
 - **Lock Duration:** The lock period will last for one year from the date of opting into the program.
 PHY cannot be accessed or transferred during this time.
 - **Founders' Participation:** The project founders have elected to have their emissions locked by default, demonstrating confidence in the project's long-term value and their commitment to its success.
 - **Opt-In Process:** Members wishing to participate in the emission lock program must opt-in by making a simple request in the Council discussion group, after which their PHY will be locked, and they will become eligible for the annual reward.